Free to view books, chapters and articles

 All Lawrence & Wishart free-to-view content is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.
 If you teach at a university please email us detailing use.
 Commercial media and libraries must contact us for permission and fees.

-This book is on sale!
-Normally £18.00.
-Browse all of the books in the Christmas sale here.
 What kind of thing is ‘neoliberalism’?
 This collection of essays explores a range of answers to this question, arguing that neoliberalism is a complex, but specifiable and analysable phenomenon and examining the different ways it is manifested in contemporary culture.
 Free chapter: the free chapter from Neoliberal Culture is 'Meritocracy as Plutocracy: The Marketising of 'Equality' Under Neoliberalism', an essay by Jo Littler, and is available to download below.

 This paper explores avenues for resistance to precarious and exploited labour in the cultural sector.
 It investigates the potential of worker co-operatives to help improve working conditions and radically reimagine cultural work.